davehorner/cardinal/uxn-tal/README.md

 - Proper memory layout and addressing
 - Correctly trimmed ROM files (excludes zero page padding)

-## Current Limitations

-**Important**: This assembler currently supports core TAL syntax but **cannot compile most existing TAL programs** that use advanced features.
-The following are not yet implemented:

-- **Macros** (`%MACRO { ... }`) - Preprocessor-style definitions (used in most demos)
-- **Device Access** (`.Screen/width`) - Direct device port access syntax (ubiquitous in UXN programs)
-- **Inline Assembly** (`[ LIT2 01 -Screen/auto ]`) - Raw bytecode blocks (common optimization)
-- **Include Files** - File inclusion directives

-**Reality Check**: The demo TAL files in `uxn/projects/examples/demos` all failed to assemble because they extensively use these features.
-This assembler is currently best suited for:
-- Learning UXN assembly fundamentals
-- Simple educational programs
-- Basic ROM generation experiments
-- Projects that stick to core instruction sets

-For production UXN development, consider using the official `uxnasm` or `ruxnasm` assemblers until these features are implemented.

 ## Performance

 - **Fast Assembly**: Optimized two-pass assembler